 Evaluate their work style and interest in this job, along with their motivation for leaving their last one.

 - What reasons do you have for leaving your most recent job?

-- Why attracted you to apply for this position?
+- What attracted you to apply for this position?

 TIP: Ask follow-up questions, if you need clarification, but keep in mind this is an introductory interview.

-This will give you a clue about whether the candidate took the time to do some company research.
+This will give you a clue about whether the interviewee took the time to do some company research.